rdkcentral/rdkb-halif-ethsw/docs/pages/EthSWHAlSpec.md

   - **VLAN Configuration**: Functions that modify VLAN settings assume that the VLAN already exists.
 The behavior of these functions might be undefined if called on a non-existent VLAN.
   - **Other Configurations**: Similarly, functions for configuring QoS, ACLs, IGMP/MLD, and other features typically assume that the underlying resources (e.g., queues, rules) have been properly initialized.

-## Key Questions Addressed

-- **Object Lifecycles**: The HAL primarily operates on existing objects on the Ethernet switch, identified by parameters like port numbers and VLAN IDs.
-- **Method Sequencing**: While there's no strict initialization required, a logical order of operations is often recommended for successful configuration.
-- **State-Dependent Behavior**: Many functions have implicit state dependencies, relying on the current state of the switch or the existence of specific resources.

 ## Sequence Diagram